Standing waves for the NLS equation with competing nonlocal and local nonlinearities: the double $L^{2}$-supercritical case: Introduction

-By comparing Theorem \ref{t4} $(iii)$ with Theorem \ref{t6} $(b),$ we find that Problem $(P_{c})$ has different number of solutions, although they are both competing and double $L^{2}$-supercritical case.
-It shows that the power nonlinearity is in some sense stronger that Hartree type one.
+Here we are not sure whether $u^{+}$ is a ground state of $(P_{c})$, although its energy level is negative.
+In fact, we can prove that $E_{\gamma ,\mu }$ is bounded from below by a negative constant and that this energy functional is coercive on $S(c)$ under the assumption of Theorem \ref{t6} $ (b)$ (see Lemma \ref{L5-6} in Section 4), but the compactness is a delicate problem due to the inconsistent scaling transformation, which at the moment we could not solve.

-Note that two normalized solutions are found in both Theorems \ref{t2} $(a)$ and \ref{t6} $(b)$.
-However, from the variational point of view, the geometry of the corresponding functionals $E_{\gamma ,\mu }$ are totally different.
-In fact, the critical point $u^{+}$ with negative level is closer to the origin than the critical point $u^{-}$ with positive level in Theorem \ref{t2} $(a)$ while the opposite is true in Theorem \ref{t6} $(b).$
+By comparing Theorem \ref{t4} $(b)$ with Theorem \ref{t6} $(b),$ we find that $(P_{c})$ has different number of solutions, although they are both competing and double $L^{2}$-supercritical case.
+It shows that the power-type nonlinearity is in some sense stronger that the Hartree-type one.
+Note that two normalized solutions are found in Theorem \ref{t6} $(b)$.
+From the geometry of the functional $E_{\gamma ,\mu }$, we find that the critical point $u^{-}$ with positive level is closer to the origin than the critical point $u^{+}$ with negative level.